 The NPAS helicopter crew spotted the formation immediately.
 NPAS Sergeant Paul Sochon later described the scene: "I'm sure the last thing the group of daring Capel residents expected when they set out on Friday afternoon was to abandon their Easter egg hunt to assist us in a police search, but the initiative they demonstrated proved to be invaluable."

 Following the children's arrow, the helicopter guided ground officers to the suspects.
 Two men, aged 27 and 28, were arrested on suspicion of burglary at the nearby disused building.
+Both were later released on bail, and the case was ultimately dropped due to insufficient evidence.

 The story went viral internationally, covered by outlets from the BBC to CNN to ABC News.
 It became one of the most heartwarming crime stories of 2016, proving that sometimes the best backup a police helicopter can get is a field full of clever kids.